kubenet-dev/ac2-kubenet-workshop/Part 3/config/README.md

 ## Getting started

-move you PWD to the `ac2-kubenet-workshop/Part 3` subdirectory
+Move your working directory to the `ac2-kubenet-workshop/Part 3` subdirectory

 ## Explore the project